ofriw/goatdb/docs/architecture.md

 ## Build

-From your first line of code, GoatDB hides the vast majority of network logic and handling with its realtime synchronization, so there's no need to build and maintain APIs.
+From your first line of code, GoatDB hides the vast majority of network logic and handling behind its realtime synchronization, so there's no need to build and maintain APIs.
 Instead, you get to work with an in-memory representation that's totally synchronous and lives on the client's side.
 What gets sent over the wire are batches of delta compressed commits which actually ends up more efficient that your typical run-of-the-mill REST API.

-And if you're using React, you actually get a full state management solution that's already wired down to the DB level.
-You get to read, edit and query in-memory items, while in the background GoatDB commits and merges changes in real time all while communicating rerendering efficiently and conveniently using modern react hooks.
+And if you're using React, you actually get a full state management package that's already wired down to the DB level.
+You get to read, edit and query in-memory items, while in the background GoatDB commits and merges changes in real time all while orchestrating re-rendering efficiently and conveniently using modern react hooks.

 ## Deploy

-When the time comes to deploy your app to the cloud, GoatDB allows you to radically simplify your deployment.
+When the time comes to deploy your app to the cloud, GoatDB enables you to radically simplify your deployment.
 We pack the embedded DB alongside your code and static assets and compile them into a single executable that acts as a lightweight container.
-The result is that your entire stack is compressed into a single executable that you can simply stick on any common server either on-prem or in your favorite cloud.
+The result is that your entire stack is compressed into a single executable that you can simply stick on any common server in your favorite cloud or even in an on-prem deployment.

 If you mostly care about this ability but wish to work with a standard SQL DB, check out the awesome [PocketBase](https://pocketbase.io/).